-A dynamic definition of var usually includes the expression Self[Time-k] or var[Time-k], where k is the number of time periods to subtract from the current Time value.
-You must supply at least 1 initial value.
+A dynamic definition of var usually includes the expression self[Time-k] or var[Time-k], where k is the number of time periods to subtract from the current Time value.
+It is typically the case that at least 1 initial value is supplied.